gpicavet/gpicavet.github.io/_posts/2016-09-06-getting-started-exo-reactjs.markdown

 </portlet>
 {% endhighlight %}

-* Now when you look at the <a href="http://localhost:8080/portal/scripts/4.3.0/PORTLET/react-portlet:reactsample.js">reactsample.js</a> resource downloaded by portlet, you see it now depends on the shared module :
+* Now when you look at the <a href="http://localhost:8080/portal/scripts/4.3.0/PORTLET/react-portlet:reactsample.js">reactsample.js</a> resource downloaded by portlet, it now depends on the shared module :
 {% highlight Javascript %}
 define('PORTLET/react-portlet/reactsample', ["SHARED/vendor"], function(vendor) {
   ...